lbatresm/FinSight/README.md

 ## ✨ Features
 - ⚡️ Powered by **LangChain**, the leading framework for LLM applications.
 - 🔎 Financial data processing and analysis.
+- 🕵️‍♂️ Based on **Deep Agents** with planning capability, access to a file system for context offloading, task delegation using sub-agents and carefully-crafted prompts.

 ---